Mandatory Leave Policies in Costa Rica

 Maternity, Paternity, and Parental Leave

-Female employees are entitled to four months of paid maternity leave, typically divided into one month before and three months after childbirth.
-The payment is shared equally between the employer and the Costa Rican Social Security Fund (CCSS).
+Pregnant employees in Costa Rica receive 112 days of paid maternity leave, made up of 28 days before delivery and continuing for 84 days after.
+The employer and the Costa Rican Social Security Fund split the payment equally for the entire duration.
 After returning to work, the employee is entitled to breastfeeding breaks of 1 hour per day subject to a certificate provided by social security.

 Biological fathers are entitled to eight days of paternity leave, taken as two days per week during the first four weeks following the birth of their child.
 This leave is fully paid, with the employer and the CCSS each covering 50% of the salary.